Faecal calprotectin

 Common questions

-Yes, GPs can order it.
-NICE guidance recommends faecal calprotectin as a first-line test in adults with suspected IBD.
+- Yes, GPs can order it.
+NICE recommends faecal calprotectin to help tell inflammatory bowel disease apart from IBS in adults with recent-onset lower bowel symptoms when specialist assessment is being considered and cancer is not suspected.
 You'll usually be given a stool collection kit to take home.

 Sources